-The idea of developing leadership stems from antiquity.
-Many leaders were destined by birth for leadership and were prepared for it.
-For example the education and development of Alexander the Great was entrusted to Aristotle.
 Leadership theory has developed through time and experience and many images of leadership are military images.
 It is the stuff of generals who outwit opponents, politicians who convince and channel groups into action and individuals who control a crisis.
 Leadership is central to survival and success.
 Leaders are able to think and act creatively and influence positively the actions, beliefs and feelings of others.
 Being a 'leader' is personal; it flows from an individual's character, competence and actions.
+Leaders demonstrate by positive personal example, reinforcing good behaviour.
+They do not accept behaviour that is incompatible with military service.